 Shareholders have direct access to the Company via the Customer Services Department operated by the Manager.
 The Company also responds to letters from shareholders.
-Contact details may be found on page 90.
+Contact details may be found on page 79.

-The Company maintains a website, www.aberdeenjapan.co.uk, from which the Company's reports and other publications can be downloaded.
+A website from which the Company's reports and other publications can be downloaded is maintained at www.aberdeenjapan.co.uk.